-Route4Me’s Dynamic Service Times Advanced Constraint makes it much easier for you to account for the time your team has to spend on servicing each stop of every route.
+Route4Me’s Service Times parameter makes it much easier for you to account for the time your team has to spend on servicing each stop of every route.
 For example, you run a food delivery business that requires visiting 10 customers per one route, and you calculated that just driving the route takes around 1 hour.
 In reality, you have to find a parking spot for your vehicle, unload the cargo, get on a particular floor of the customer’s building, and so on.
 If servicing each client takes around 15 minutes, then the total route time will increase to 3.5 hours which is significantly higher than just 1 hour of driving.
-Often some customers require more service time than others and then calculating the total time it takes to finish the route gets even more complicated.
-With the Dynamic Service Times constraint, you are able to define the same or different service times for every stop on your routes and the system will automatically compute the total route time, providing more realistic and precise time figures for completing the route.
+Often, some customers require more service time than others and then calculating the total time it takes to finish the route gets even more complicated.
+With the Service Times parameter, you are able to define the same or different service times for each stop on your routes and the system will automatically compute the total route time, providing more realistic and precise time figures for completing the route.
 With the properly calculated service times, you can make your operations more streamlined and efficient while saving time, improving customer satisfaction, and making more money.

 Viewing and Modifying Service Times Parameters on the Route4Me Web Platform

 To view or change the service time of a particular stop, first, open the route that contains this stop in the Route Editor and then click on the corresponding stop to open it.
 In the “Time” section of the opened stop, you can view its service time in the corresponding field.
 To modify the service time value, click on the corresponding field and then input a new value respectively.
 To apply the same service time value to all stops on the route, first, click on the gear icon in the “Service Time” field and then select the corresponding option.

 Adjusting the Summary Table to Display Service Time

 To view the service time for the entire route, you can use the Summary Table.
 To do so, first, click on the gear icon next to the route’s name.